cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 (`efficiencyIndicator`, `installedNominalPower`, `nominalEfficiency`
-(in reference to an efficiency indicator)) and general properties (`yearOfManufacture`, `model` (name of the model), `number` (a serial number), `productAndInstallationDocument` (a reference to productor installation documents and optionally refurbishment measures) and `refurbishmentMeasureOnEnergySystem`).
+(in reference to an efficiency indicator)) and general properties (`yearOfManufacture`, `model` (name of the model), `number` (a serial number), `productAndInstallationDocument` (a reference to manufacturer's installation documents and optionally refurbishment measures) and `refurbishmentMeasureOnEnergySystem`).
 They may be one or more (in this case, the nominal installed power corresponds to the totality).